-Within the scope of the Parties' respective regulatory framework the Parties shall endeavor to work jointly towards:
+The Parties shall endeavor to work jointly towards:

 - 1. Identifying, within countries that are both Contracting Parties to the Barcelona Convention and members of the UfM, projects that could meet the UfM requirements for labeling and that are aligned with the objectives and obligations of the Barcelona Convention and its Protocols and the UNEP/MAP Programme of Work in line with UNEP/MAP Programme of Work; - 2.
 Identifying on-going actions or partners which could join other promoters in the phase before labeling and carry out activities which will support promoters in implementing the labeled projects.
-This could come in the form of exchanging information and/or participating in events or meetings organized by UNEP/MAP-or UfMS; - 3.
-Supporting the replication of successful projects, undertaken by UNEP/MAP or other actors, in other Mediterranean countries applying a regional dimension; - 4.
-Enhancing visibility and raise awareness about the Barcelona Convention activities and initiatives among UfM political and technical bodies that participate in the labeling process and about UfM priority projects or objectives which contribute to the Barcelona Convention among the UNEP/MAP-Barcelona Convention focal points, as well as through each other specific programmes or projects, participating in advisory working groups or Steering Committees, as need be.
+This could come in the form of exchanging information and/or participating in events or meetings organized by UNEP/MAP-Barcelona Convention or UfMS; - 3.
+Supporting the replication of successful projects, undertaken by UNEP/MAP-Barcelona Convention or other actors, in other Mediterranean countries;

-5. All projects submitted for labeling, implementation or replication which originates from the policy, management or technical activities of the other Party should clearly identify the Party from which the project or initiative originates.
+- 4. Enhancing visibility and raise awareness about the Barcelona Convention activities and initiatives among UfM political and technical bodies that participate in the labeling process and about UfM priority projects or objectives which contribute to the Barcelona Convention among the UNEP/MAP-Barcelona Convention focal points, as well as through each other specific programmes or projects, participating in advisory working groups or Steering Committees, as need be. - 5.
+All projects submitted for labeling, implementation or replication which originates from the policy, management or technical activities of the other Party should clearly identify the Party from which the project or initiative originates.